Eddie Rosario Player Props: Braves vs. Twins

 Eddie Rosario At The Plate

-- Among qualifying hitters in MLB play, he ranks 53rd in batting average, 96th in on-base percentage, and 17th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 48th, his on-base percentage ranks 93rd, and he is 16th in the league in slugging.

-- Rosario has an RBI in 20 of 68 games this year, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in four contests.
+- Rosario has picked up an RBI in 29.0% of his games this year, with more than one RBI in 13.0% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.